Saturday, August 31, 2019

 Sparky - I'm bored with this writing stuff!

-Wearing my writer’s cap, I find a different way to phase a sentence, come up with plot ideas, invent characters and make stuff happen to my imaginary people.
+Wearing my writer’s cap, I find a different way to phrase a sentence, come up with plot ideas, invent characters, and make stuff happen to my imaginary people.
 I also load the manuscript into publishing programs and search for formatting errors.
 Each book can take several hours of reviewing, reformatting, and re-posting.
 I write the marketing blurbs and sometimes I am the photographer for the covers.
 Our friend Tony Garcia’s beautiful photographs grace the covers of my first three novels; Treasure Isla, Trouble Isla, and Tormenta Isla.
-I used my photos for Temptation Isla and Terror Isla, because the photos just happened to suit the mood of the titles.
+I used my photos for Temptation Isla, Terror Isla, Twisted Isla, and Tangled Isla because the photos just happened to suit the mood of the titles.

-As the marketing director, I continuously monitor my Facebook, Twitter, Instagram, LinkedIn, Pinterest, Goodreads, Bookbub, and worldwide Amazon profiles and pages.
-Amazon has a number of different markets that require individual updates for author profiles.
-It’s time consuming, but I do get a few sales from other countries other than just the USA, Canada and Mexico.
+As the marketing director, I continuously monitor my Facebook, Twitter, Instagram, Goodreads, Bookbub, and worldwide Amazon profiles and pages.
+Amazon has many different markets that require individual updates for author profiles.
+It’s time-consuming, but I do get a few sales from other countries other than just the USA, Canada, and Mexico.
 I have learned lots of different terms like Search Engine Optimization and keywords.
 With a very small, almost non-existent marketing budget I frequently ask or beg for reader reviews to be posted on Amazon, Goodreads, or Bookbub.
 Reviews make a big difference to the visibility of a book when a potential buyer is searching for something new to read.

 (Did you catch that?
 I managed to squeeze in another plea for a review.)